 But in smaller organisations, or those with insecure environments, everyone wants to make their mark.

 They demand changes.
-Very often, completely inconsequential ones.
+Very often, inconsequential ones.

-Who do you quote in a press release?
+Who do you quote in PR material?

 Quotes for publicity should come from the head of the company that’s putting out the press release, or someone else with authority.